iyteemlak/web/README.md

 # iyteemlak.com
 > This project is a React.js app for iyteemlak.com web application. iyteemlak.com simply helps Iyte students to find house for rent.
+Checkout [trello page](https://trello.com/iyteemlakcom) for more info about development process.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).